Southeast Asia's factory powerhouses hit by vaccination woes, Delta

 Industrial output in several southern cities and provinces where strict movement curbs were imposed from July, has fallen sharply, the government’s statistics office said last week.

-Already, disruptions in Southeast Asia are causing pain elsewhere with German chipmaker Infineon Technologies (IFXGn.DE) expecting a hit in the tens of millions of dollars from shutdowns at its Malaysia plant.
-The slowdown will in turn affect Infineon's automotive clients . read more
+Already, disruptions in Southeast Asia are causing pain elsewhere with German chipmaker Infineon Technologies expecting a hit in the tens of millions of dollars from shutdowns at its Malaysia plant.
+The slowdown will in turn affect Infineon’s automotive clients.

 Daniel Bernbeck, CEO of the Malaysian-German Chamber of Commerce and Industry, said Malaysia’s strict quarantine rules have also made it difficult for higher-end manufacturers such as chipmakers to bring it the technical expertise needed.